Lumieducation/H5P-Nodejs-library/docs/advanced/performance-optimizations.md

 [S3TemporaryFileStorage](/docs/packages/h5p-mongos3/s3-temporary-file-storage.md)
 classes of the h5p-mongos3 package.
 You can also write your own custom content storage and temporary file storage classes for other databases.

-## Hardware choice

-The library is not very CPU intensive, but requires very fast access to the disc (IO).
-To improve speed, you should always use the fastest SSD you can get for library storage.
-Content storage can be offloaded to a slower storage class.